Alt-Fest: Cancellation

-Refunds and alternate events
+Refunds and alternative events

 Whilst Amazon, PayPal and Festicket were quick to refund ticket purchasers, refunds directly from Alt-Fest were not a possibility.
 A Facebook group named Where is my money?
 ALT-FEST 2014 was created on 30 July, followed by People who are owed money from ALT-FEST, created on 13 August.
 Used to speculate on unfolding events, they allowed people to exchange information on how best to successfully claim back money from their banks.

 A third forum, Save Our AltFest, was used to spin off the Alt-Fest Steampunk Experience into a separate event.
 Further independently arranged replacement events included a three-day Ctrl - Alt-Fest - Delete festival running across Kettering that included Zeitgeist Zero, Christine Plays Viola, Black Acid Souls, The Cureheads, a three-day goth/industrial event from Flag Promotions named S.O.S.
 Festival, and a one-day metal event dubbed Haltfest.

 On 4 September 2014, Clubtickets resumed communication by sending an email to ticket purchasers.
 It confirmed, as expected, that as a result of Alt-Fest they too had entered into creditors' voluntary liquidation.
 The same month, Dom and Missy passed Club AntiChrist over to a new organiser.
 (They remained involved with flyer and website promotion, as well as the booking of acts.)